Prince Sverre Magnus of Norway

-Prince Sverre Magnus of Norway (born 3 December 2005) is the younger child of Crown Prince Haakon and Crown Princess Mette-Marit.
-He is third in line to succeed his grandfather King Harald V, after his father and elder sister Princess Ingrid Alexandra.
+Prince Sverre Magnus of Norway (born 3 December 2005) is the younger child of King Haakon VIII and Queen Mette-Marit.
+He is second in line to succeed his father, after his sister Crown Princess Ingrid Alexandra.

 Early life and education

-Prince Sverre Magnus was born on 3 December 2005 at The National Hospital, part of the Oslo University Hospital in Oslo, where his elder sister Princess Ingrid Alexandra had been born a year earlier.
+Sverre Magnus was born on 3 December 2005 at The National Hospital, part of Oslo University Hospital in Oslo, where his elder sister, Princess Ingrid Alexandra, had been born just under two years earlier.
+He is the younger child of King Haakon VIII and Queen Mette-Marit.
 He was baptised by Bishop Ole Christian Kvarme at the chapel of the Royal Palace in Oslo on 4 March 2006.
 (Note: His godparents are his paternal grandmother, the Queen of Norway; Queen Máxima of the Netherlands; the Crown Prince of Greece; Princess Rosario of Bulgaria; his maternal uncle Espen Høiby; and his parents' friends, Bjørn Steinsland and Marianne Gjellestad.)

+He was named in honour of King Sverre of Norway, one of the most important rulers in Norwegian history, and Magnus, after the Norwegian saint and martyr.

-Beginning 18 August 2011, Sverre Magnus attended Jansløkka elementary school, a local state school attended by his elder sister and half-brother, Marius Borg Høiby.
-On 17 June 2014, the Norwegian Royal Family notified the public that from the start of the 2014–2015 school year, Sverre Magnus would transfer to Oslo's private Montessori school.
-He attended the school until 2021.
-In the autumn of 2021, Sverre Magnus began attending Elvebakken Upper Secondary School in Oslo, the same school his older sister Princess Ingrid Alexandra attended, following the Information Technology and Media Production (IM) line.
+Beginning on 18 August 2011, Sverre Magnus attended Jansløkka elementary school, a local state school also attended by his elder sister and half-brother, Marius Borg Høiby.
+On 17 June 2014, the Norwegian Royal Family announced that, from the start of the 2014–2015 school year, Sverre Magnus would transfer to Oslo's private Montessori school.
+He remained there until 2021.
+In autumn 2021, he began attending Elvebakken Upper Secondary School in Oslo, the same school his older sister had attended, following the Information Technology and Media Production (IM) line.
 He graduated on 18 June 2024.

+Personal life

+Sverre Magnus was in a relationship with Amalie Giæver MacLeod from at least 2024 until early December 2025.

 Activities and leisure interests

-Princess Ingrid Alexandra and Prince Sverre Magnus open the Norwegian Red Cross Search and Rescue Corps' summer readiness at Kadettangen in Sandvika in Bærum.

-Prince Sverre Magnus is known for dabbing on the balcony of the Royal Palace in the presence of the rest of the royal family, including his grandfather King Harald V. The dance move was performed unprompted.

-Prince Sverre Magnus enjoys skiing and biking - primarily BMX and cross.
-He shares the joy of water sports, and especially surfing, with the rest of his family.
-His favourite sport, as revealed in an interview with his sister to mark his 18th birthday, is skiing.
+In 2017 the then 11 year old Sverre Magnus gained notoriety for dabbing on the balcony of the Royal Palace in the presence of the rest of the royal family, including his grandfather King Harald V. The dance move was performed unprompted.
+He enjoys skiing and biking, primarily BMX and cross, and shares the family's interest in water sports, especially surfing.
+In an interview with his sister to mark his 18th birthday, he said that skiing is his favourite sport.

-Personal life

-Prince Sverre Magnus has been in a relationship with Amalie Giæver MacLeod since at least 2024.
+In late 2025, the Royal House announced that he was staying in Italy to explore career opportunities in film and photography.
+In April 2026, Nettavisen reported that it was unclear whether Sverre Magnus planned to complete first-time military service, and that the Palace had not responded to the newspaper's questions about his future plans.

+In April 2026, he and three others represented the royal family in a meeting with an NGO.
+Representation involving only Sverre Magnus and his father occurred several times in Q2 2026.
+He owns a commercial enterprise, and on occasion has represented the royal family together with at least one other member of the family.